Department of Scientific and Industrial Research (United Kingdom): Development

 A Scottish branch office of the department was opened in Edinburgh in September 1947, a Welsh office at Cardiff in 1953, and a Northern branch office at Newcastle upon Tyne in 1963.
 Late in 1954, the Lord President appointed a small committee under the chairmanship of Sir Henry Jephcott to enquire into the organisation and functioning of the department.
 Its recommendations were given effect in the Department of Scientific and Industrial Research Act 1956, which abolished the advisory council and the Imperial Trust and vested executive power in a new Council for Scientific and Industrial Research.

 The council, set up on 7 November 1956, was appointed by and responsible to the Lord President of the Council and was required to comply with any directions it might receive from a committee of the Privy Council for scientific and industrial research.
 In 1959 these functions of the lord president were transferred to the newly created Minister for Science.

-The department was abolished by the Science and Technology Act 1965, which dispersed its functions over a number of government departments and other bodies.
-Those primarily concerned were the new Ministry of Technology, which became responsible for the application of scientific knowledge to industry and for the majority of the department's research establishments; the Department of Education and Science, which took over responsibility for overseas scientific liaison and the general advancement of scientific knowledge; and the new Science Research Council, which was now to deal with grants for university research and awards for postgraduate students.
+In April 1964 the Ministry of Education and the office of the Minister for Science were merged to create the Department of Education and Science.
+The new Secretary of State for Education and Science took over other residual research functions of the Lord President together with his general responsibility for the University Grants Committee.
+While in October 1964 the Ministry of Technology was established by the incoming government of Harold Wilson as part of Wilson's ambition to modernise the state.
+Following these changes the department was formally dissolved by the Science and Technology Act 1965, with effect from 1 April 1965.
+The Department of Education and Science, took over responsibility for overseas scientific liaison and the general advancement of scientific knowledge, while the Ministry of Technology became responsible for the application of scientific knowledge to industry and for the majority of the department's research establishments.
+The Act also created and the new Science Research Council, which was now to deal with grants for university research and awards for postgraduate students and the Natural Environment Research Council, both these Councils were overseen by the Secretary of State for Education and Science.